 There are two trip meters: TRIP A and TRIP B. Switch between these displays by pressing the SELECT button repeatedly.
 Each trip meter works independently, so you can keep track of two different distances.
+When you turn the ignition switch to the ON (II) position, the meter you last selected is displayed.

 To reset a trip meter, display it, and then press and hold the RESET button until the number resets to "0.0".
 Both trip meters will reset if the vehicle's battery goes dead or is disconnected.
 And both continue to track mileage, even when only one is displayed.